quickfur/Viola-ddoc-macros/README.md

-Viola-ddoc-macros
+Viola ddoc macros
 =================

-A minimalistic set of ddoc macros as drop-in replacement for the default ugly html output
+A minimalistic set of ddoc macros as a drop-in replacement for the default ugly html output.